Northgate Mall (Seattle)

 Northgate Station (formerly Northgate Mall) is an enclosed shopping mall in Seattle, Washington, United States.
 It is located in the Northgate neighborhood on Interstate 5, adjacent to Northgate Way and Northgate station, a light rail station.
-The mall is anchored by Barnes & Noble, Bed Bath & Beyond, and Nordstrom Rack.
+The mall is anchored by Barnes & Noble, and Nordstrom Rack.

 Northgate opened in 1950.
 It was the first shopping mall to be built in the post-war United States.
 The mall was developed by Allied Stores and was initially an open-air facility until being renovated in the 1970s.
 Now under Simon Property Group ownership, it is currently undergoing redevelopment into a mixed-use complex that includes operational and practice facilities for the Seattle Kraken National Hockey League team.